 Develop a Live Project

-- Throughout the week you will work together on an exciting Live Project, developing an event for young people as part of the programme for the exhibition Hughie O’Donoghue: Original Sins.
+- Throughout the week you will work together on an exciting Live Project, developing an event for young people.

-- This event will take place on Saturday 7 May 2022, and we would like you to be available on this date to deliver the event.
+- This event will take place on Saturday 21 January 2023 or Saturday 20 May 2023, and we would like you to be available on this date to deliver the event.

 - You will receive training and support to help you develop and deliver your event.

 - You will develop a reflective portfolio to record your activities and experiences during your placement.

 - You will also meet new people, develop confidence and skills, and have fun!

 - The Virtual Work Experience Programme will take place over five weeks, beginning w/c 17 April 2023.